 Take it one day at a time, one action at a time.
 Don't look at the top of the mountain, focus on the next step on the path.

 Baby steps lead to big progress.
 There is no need to overreach yourself or stress about lack of time.
-Just take one sure step a day, or every other day, towards the goal you want to reach.
+Just take one sure step a day towards the goal you want to reach.

 Baby steps is such a simple but so very powerful concept, especially if you are someone who longs to find the time for exercise, a hobby you love, relationship nurturing, relaxation or meditation.
 It can even be applied to financial budgeting.

-As we get older, what with work, bills, kids, home repairs, emails and all the rest of it, a mindful, measured, baby steps approach to achieving personal goals and deserved free time to engage in activities we enjoy is very effective in making small wins that quickly grow a molehill into a mountain.
+As we get older, what with work, bills, kids, home repairs, emails and all the rest of it, a baby steps approach to achieving personal goals and deserved free time to enjoy hobbies is very effective in making small wins that quickly grow a molehill into a mountain.